dingo-actual/failextract/README.md

 ## License

-FailExtract is released under the MIT License.
+FailExtract is released under the Apache 2.0 License.
 See [LICENSE](LICENSE) for details.